Friends are always ready to lend a hand ‒ even in the job search

 We all know how nerve-wracking it can be ‒ walking into an interview room to face someone or a team of people you've never met before.
 The nerves get better the more prepared we are.
-Your friends can help you prepare by doing some roleplay, where they get to be the interviewer.
-They should have a mixture of questions to ask you, some general and some random.
+Your friends can help you to prepare by doing some roleplay, where they get to be the interviewer.
+They should have a mixture of questions to ask you - some general and some random.
 The random questions are great because they will prepare you for anything ‒ you never know what could be asked on the day.

 Keep an eye out

 The more friends you have, the more eyes you have looking for opportunities for you.
 Once your friends know what type of job you're seeking, they can then become your very own private investigative team.
 It's amazing how many people do not ask their friends to keep a look out for them; it's such a simple ask.

 Use their network

 Friends have friends who have friends.
 The power of the second connection is greater than anyone can imagine.
 A friend who has a Facebook account will have an average of 338 Facebook connections.
 Wouldn't it be good to tap into that network?
 A simple post to say they're looking for a job opportunity for a friend could achieve amazing results for you.